On two geometric realizations of an affine Hecke algebra: Introduction and statement of the result

 \subsection{Acknowledgements}

 The initial ideas of this paper were conceived during the Princeton IAS special year 1998/99 led by G.~Lusztig, the first stages were carried out as a joint project with S.~Arkhipov \cite{AB}.
 Since then the material was discussed with many people; the outcome was particularly influenced by the input from A.~Beilinson and V.~Drinfeld, many conversations with M.~Finkelberg, D.~Gaitsgory, D.~Kazhdan and I.~Mirkovi\' c and others were important for keeping the project alive.
 More recently I have benefited from the expert advice of D.~Arinkin, L.~Positelskii and Z.~Yun.
 I would like to express my gratitude to these mathematicians.
-I also thank G.~Lusztig and the referee for helpful comments on the text.
+I am also much indebted to the referee for a careful reading resulting in many corrections and to G.~Lusztig for helpful comments on the text.